-By description, Primates share with humans, flexible arms and legs, skilled fingers (and sometimes toes).
-Relatively big brains.
-The many species of apes, monkeys.
-Lemurs are among the primates.
+By description, Primates share with humans, flexible arms and legs, skilled fingers (and sometimes toes), and relatively big brains.
+The many species of apes, monkeys, and lemurs are among the primates.
 The chimpanzee for example is known for its being the closest living relative to humans.
 Half of the remaining Mountain gorillas in the world can only be seen in Uganda.

-Ugandas primate inhabited forests are under threat of destruction.
-A number of species living in tropical forests is much higher than elsewhere making it hard for the primates to survive.
+Ugandas primate inhabited forests are under threat of destruction, yet a number of species living in tropical forests is much higher than elsewhere making it hard for the primates to survive.
 A holiday to Uganda will give you an opportunity to see the great apes, chimpanzees, mountain gorillas and different species of monkeys.

 Most rare of the primate is the mountain gorilla which inhabits Bwindi Impenetrable National Park and Mgahinga National Park in southwestern Uganda.
 Thousands of visitors travel to Uganda on Gorilla Safaris for a stunning experience with the Gorillas, the largest of all the primates. http://www.asyanuttours-safaris.com/ gives you a chance to visit these primates.